cecileRx/cecileRx.github.io/_posts/2020-08-25-customize-devise-message.markdown

 ```
 $ rails db:migrate
 ```
 Now I have to give my user the possibility to set a nice username.
 As far as I can see, the Devise's default views have only 2 required fields for signing up: email and password.
-Ok, so I need to **access the registrations views** to modify it I guess.
+Ok, so I need to **access the registrations views** to modify it.

 ### Where are the Devise's registrations Views?